learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 2.13.
-How do you swap variables using destructuring assignment?
+## Q. How do you swap variables using destructuring assignment?

 ```js
 var x = 10, y = 20;